yukyunglee/yukyunglee.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Boston University (Tin Lab.)
+  - name: Boston University (tinlab.)
     url:

 # Short bio (displayed in user profile at end of posts)